trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 In this way, smart rollups allow Tezos to scale to support large, complex applications without slowing Tezos itself.
 The processing that runs on Tezos itself is referred to as _layer 1_ and the processing that smart rollups run is referred to as _layer 2_.

+Rollups also have an outbox, which consists of calls to smart contracts on layer 1.
+These calls are how rollups send messages back to Tezos.

 Smart rollups can run any kind of applications that they want, such as:

 - Financial applications that use information and transactions from Tezos
 - Gaming applications that manipulate assets and keep them in sync with Tezos
 - Applications that run complex logic on NFTs or other types of tokens
 - Applications that communicate with other blockchains

-Smart rollups stay in sync with Tezos by passing messages to Tezos and receiving messages from Tezos and other rollups.
-Each Tezos block contains a global rollups inbox that contains messages from Tezos layer 1 to all rollups.
-Anyone can add a message to this inbox and all messages are visible to all rollups.
-Rollups receive this inbox, filter it to the messages that they are interested in, and act on them accordingly.

-Rollups also have an outbox, which consists of calls to smart contracts on layer 1.
-These calls are how rollups send messages back to Tezos.

 {% comment %}
 TODO discuss reveal data channel